AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

       Delta u^top = - u^top ov(Ric)(nu,nu) + ip(nabla H, X^top) - |A|^2 u^top
     $
   ]
-  Again we compute from definitions, we will use $X^top$ instead of $Xi(t) X^top$ since that does not change any of the calculations and both are Killing vector fields.
+  Again we compute from definitions, we will use $X^top$ instead of $Xi(t) X^top$ since that does not change any of the calculations and both are Killing vector fields,
   $
     Delta u^top
     &= nabla_i nabla_i ip(X^top, nu)